 Flower colors: Purple, pink, red, white, blue, yellow

 Height: up to 3 feet

 Salvia is a large genus of plants estimated at nearly 1000 species, commonly named sages.
-Sages come with multitude of sizes, shapes, colors fragrances and blooming period.
+Sages come with a multitude of sizes, shapes, colors fragrances and blooming periods.
 They also can be treated as annuals, biennials or perennials.
 All Salvias have in common the need for full sun and well-drained soil.
 Well mixed in your garden, Sages can give you long periods of flowering with a large choice of colors.

 Usually, Salvias are full sun plants but some species can grow well in partial shade.
 They need rich well-drained soils, so consider to add some sand and organic matter to improve texture.

 Salvias are not frost tolerant, they need heat all the time.
 To avoid frost risk, start you Salvia indoor in late winter in pots, provide heat and bright light, and wait for the cold period to pass before transplanting it in your garden.

 If you are willing to plant directly in the ground, do it after the risks are gone:

 - Dig a hole twice the diameter of the pot